 “You can start with 80-grit, but we sometimes use 60-grit,” they said.

 So I started with 150-grit sanding discs on my rotary sander.
 It barely affected the primer at all.
 So I reluctantly went to 100-grit.
-Same thing.
-So I very reluctantly tried some 80-grit, and finally starting seeing some progress.
+That didn’t do anything either.
+So I very reluctantly tried some 80-grit, and finally started seeing some progress.
 Even with 80-grit sanding discs on my sander at high speed, it still took quite a while to sand it smooth.

 Then I made a huge mistake.
 I thought to myself, “This primer really is a layer of plastic.
 I just can’t imagine latex paint sticking to it well, so I think I’ll use oil-based primer as my base coat.”